Egonito/Sinusoid_generator/README.md

 # Sinusoid_generator
-A python script to generate a sinusoid
+A python script to generate a sine wave

 I can provide you with both .py and .exe versions